johnstew/differential-serving/README.md

 ## How to create two bundles?

-First, we need to create two bundles.
+First, you need to create two bundles.
 One that targets ES5 environment (you probably already do this) and one that targets ES6 features.
-To do this we leverage the power of [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env.html) and webpack.
+To do this you can use [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env.html) and webpack.

 ### webpack

 Full Example: [webpack](./examples/webpack)

 This is a snippet from the example showing two webpack configs that are being exported.
-One contains settings we want for ES5 (legacy) code and the other contains settings for modern ES6 code.
+One contains settings for ES5 (legacy) code and the other contains settings for modern ES6 code.

 [**webpack.config.js**](./examples/webpack/webpack.config.js)
 ```js